VCityTeam/UD-SV/Doc/Devel/Architecture/Server.md

 ### Services

-Building-server is composed of the following services:

-  * __ProcessDB:__
+In this part, services of iTowns are presented.
+First, there is its signature in the following format: _ServiceName_ (Ins) : Outs .
+Then, when necessary, there is more detailed information about ins and outs of the service.

+### Existing services

+  * __ProcessDB__ (configuration file about 3D urban data set) : hierarchy of tiles containing geometric features
-    * Ins:
+    * Details:
-      * A configuration file containing a list of cities and some related information: name of the city, three output tables names (tile: contains the tiles and their bounding boxes, hierarchytable: contains the hierarchy of the tiles, featuretable: matches the features (i.e. the geometries) to the tiles), the name of the table containing the geometries (geometrytable), the extent of the data set, the max size of a tile in meters (square tiles), the srs (spatial reference system) and the number of features per tile.
+      * _Configuration file about 3D urban data set_ : Contains a list of cities and some related information: name of the city, three output tables names (tile: contains the tiles and their bounding boxes, hierarchytable: contains the hierarchy of the tiles, featuretable: matches the features (i.e. the geometries) to the tiles), the name of the table containing the geometries (geometrytable), the extent of the data set, the max size of a tile in meters (square tiles), the srs (spatial reference system) and the number of features per tile.
-    * Outs:
-      * Three new tables (specified in inputs) containing the tiles, their hierarchy and the features they contains.
+      * _Hierarchy of tiles containing geometric features_ : Three new tables (specified in inputs) containing the tiles, their hierarchy and the features they contains.
 Basically it is a representation in the DB of a 3dtiles tileset constructed from the geometries of the DB.
-  * __GetCity:__
+  * __GetCity__ (City Name, Format (optionnal)) : 3d-tiles tileset
-    * Ins:
+    * Details:
-      * City Name: reffers to a city in the database.
+      * _City Name_ : reffers to a city in the database.
-      * Format (optionnal): format of the tiles of the returned tileset.
+      * _Format (optionnal)_ : format of the tiles of the returned tileset.
 Default value is "b3dm".
-    * Outs:
-      * A 3d-tiles tileset: Only contains the tiled hierarchy representing the city but not the geometry of the city.
+      * _3d-tiles tileset_ : Only contains the tiled hierarchy representing the city but not the geometry of the city.
 The tileset is a json file.

-  * __GetGeometry:__
+  * __GetGeometry__ (City Name, Tile, Attributes (optionnal), Format (optionnal)) : .Format file containing geometric features of the tile
-    * Ins:
+    * Details:
-      * City Name: reffers to a city in the database.
+      * _City Name_ : reffers to a city in the database.
-      * Tile: tile identifier contained in the tileset.
+      * _Tile_ : tile identifier contained in the tileset.
-      * Attributes (optionnal): an attribute linked to a geometry and to be retrieved from the DB along with the geometry.
+      * _Attributes (optionnal)_ : an attribute linked to a geometry and to be retrieved from the DB along with the geometry.
 Only works when format value is geojson.
-      * Format (optionnal): Format of the returned tile's geometries.
+      * _Format (optionnal)_ : Format of the returned tile's geometries.
 Default value is "b3dm".
 Possible values: geojson, b3dm.
-    * Outs:
-      * A file in input format containing the geometry of the input tile and optionnaly its linked attributes.
+      * _.Format file containing geometric features of the tile_ : A file in input format containing the geometry of the input tile and optionnaly its linked attributes.

-  * __GetCities:__
+  * __GetCities__ () : List of cities and their configured attributes as json.
-    * Ins: None
+    * Details:
-    * Outs: json file listing the cities and their attributes from the configuration file of the server.
+      * _List of cities and their configured attributes as json_ : json file listing the cities and their attributes from the configuration file of the server.

-  * __GetAttribute:__
+  * __GetAttribute__ : Currently down.

 ## Py3dtiles